meggar/Pathfinder/README.md

 # Pathfinder
-A shortest path animation thingy
+A shortest path animation thingy for Code Challenge